ctaylor463/academic-kickstart/content/home/experience.md

   location = "New York"
   date_start = "2010-01-01"
   date_end = "2016-01-01"
-  description = """Co-founded a land and natural resource investment company focused on finding solutions for marginal and degraded rural lands that simultaneously increase agricultural productivity, rebuild soils, enhance water resources, and support ecosystem services.
+  description = """Co-founded investment company focused on finding solutions for marginal and degraded rural lands that simultaneously increase agricultural productivity, rebuild soils, enhance water resources, and support ecosystem services.
 The company manages a portfolio of businesses and assets that were both developed in-house and acquired from third parties."""

 [[experience]]
   title = "Board Member"